axaimdc/getting-started/README.md

 2. Click on Kernels, then select filter to see your personal kernels by clicking on 'Mine' .
 You can then choose the kernels that you already have, including those that you previously forked (and edited) from the axaimdc account.
 3. Click on the blue 'Edit Notebook' button.
 (You may have to agree to 'competition rules' if you're using one of the 'competition' datasets.)
 This will launch a virtual computer that you can use for editing and running your R code.
 4. You'll need to re-run the code cells that you previously wrote if you want to see/refresh the output tables and charts.

+## More tips for working in Kaggle kernels

+* Your kernel (the one that you forked from the original kernel) is private, and cannot be seen by other users, until you click on `Public` at the top of the kernel.
+After this, you can share the URL for your kernel with others who will see it.
+* If you want to make your work *really* public, click on `Publish`.
+Then  your work will appear in the list of the latest work under way on the particular Kaggle dataset that you're looking at.
+In this case, please be aware of the usual privacy issues...
+* Your work is regularly saved automatically.
+However the latest version is only available for others to see after you have (i) made the kernel Public (see above) and (ii) exited from the kernel session.

 ## Moving from Kaggle kernels to RStudio